 If you would like to use these ideas for card making or scrapbooking then go right ahead but, my concentration is really on how to use stamps for mixed media and for art journaling.

 There are a few things you will need to add rubber stamping to your art making.

 Even though you can start simple stamping with very few items, as in all crafting you can spend as much money as you want buying all the luscious inks, powders and sundry to enhance your stamping activities.

 To begin you will need:

 The heat gun and embossing powders are only if you want to do embossing.
 You can use stamps and never even do embossing. (explained a bit later in this post)

-There are 3 kinds of inks that are the best for stamping and then there are some other colorants to use.
+There are 3 kinds of inks that are the best for stamping and then there are some other colorants to use as well.

-The first kind ink available is solvent inks which include alcohol inks.These are used to non porous surfaces (like glass, photo paper, plastic etc.) and can also be used for paper as well.
+The first kind of ink available is solvent ink which include alcohol inks.These are used to non porous surfaces (like glass, photo paper, plastic etc.) and can also be used for paper as well.
 I personally at this point, don't find much use for them to use with stamping.
-I find that the second 2 really suit my needs best.

 The second type is standard dye ink and in comes in many colors.
 Most of us know this ink as the common black ink pad but, you don't have to limit it to black anymore as there are so many choices in ink color.